article background

 While the removal of the two-tier tariff system will undoubtably cause many people’s bills to increase.
 The long-term benefits will, hopefully, outweigh any short-term pain.

-These will encourage people to spread their energy use throughout the day, reduce peak-hour demand, and, in the process, help all households reduce their power bills.
+The ERANZ report also noted that more retailers were offering time-of-use power plans.
+These plans encourage people to spread their energy use throughout the day, reduce peak-hour demand, and, in the process, help all households reduce their power bills.

 Finding the best power deal